 It is that moment, when I as an interviewer know the candidate is not going to solve the case, because they stumbled upon the key piece of data, that if explored would eventually reveal the key insight that solves the entire case.

 You will see several examples of this in Look Over My Shoulder® -- mostly Cases 2 and 3 (I think).

 Both the poor performing candidates and the high performing ones noticed the unusual data.

 The difference is the high performing one knew to deviate from the framework temporarily to figure out WHY this data conflicts with his/her expectations.

-1) When you notice something unusual, it's very important you figure out what's going on... so knowing to do that is a learnable skill (and quite frankly, not doing this is a very common mistake, as you'll see by just how often many of the poorer performing candidates did this in LOMS).
+- When you notice something unusual, it's very important you figure out what's going on... so knowing to do that isa learnable skill (and quite frankly, not doing this is a very common mistake, as you'll see by just how often many of the poorer performing candidates did this in LOMS).

-2) Once you figure out what is going on, knowing you're supposed to say it out loud in the form of a sythesis is also a learnable skill.
+- Once you figure out what is going on, knowing you're supposed to say it out loud in the form of a synthesis is also a learnable skill.

 Fortunately, I found the majority of the candidates I interviewed for LOMS did instinctively notice the first step in the process to being insightful, but simply were not accustomed to following the remainder of the steps resulting in an insightful comment -- and therefore when I assessed their performance, I concluded they were not insightful.

 The next time you go through LOMS, I would encourage you to pay special attention to when each candidate uncovered that unusual piece of data (that is the beginning of unraveling and solving the entire case) and see how they handle it.
 It is almost always two or three key moments in the entire case, usually lasting for 3 - 5 seconds.